CesiumGS/3d-tiles/TileFormats/Geometry/README.md

 The _Geometry_ tile format allows streaming of geometry datasets including boxes, cylinders, ellipsoids, and spheres.

 Each box, cylinder, ellipsoid, and sphere is a _feature_ in the 3D Tiles specification language.

+In addition to rendering the geometry, the geometry can be used for classifying geometry of other 3D Tiles tilesets.

 ## Layout